abdulsmapara/mattermost-plugin-gmail/README.md

 	1. Enable the plugin in the section `Installed Plugins` on the same page.

 ## Possible Improvements
+- [ ] While connecting with Gmail, only ask users for the permissions required for using the plugin and not any additional permissions
 - [ ] Authenticate incoming webhook from Gmail that is used to send mail notifications to users on subscription (Enforce JWT authentication for incoming webhooks)
 - [ ] Add the ability to send mails from Mattermost to a desired Gmail account